Etwaswie/StackOverflow/README.md

 The data is taken from kaggle: https://www.kaggle.com/datasets/stackoverflow/stackoverflow.
 Data was preprocessed and cleaned up: removal of HTML tags, links, conversion to lowercase, replacement of abbreviations with full forms.

-In `data_analysis.ipynb`, the dataset was analyzed and training/test partitions were created.
-In `tfidf_baseline.ipynb`, the TF-IDF and logistic regression baseline were trained.
-In `transformers_baseline.ipynb`, the Transformer-based models were trained.

 # Binary classification

 As the easiest version of the task, we create labeling for binary classification.
 The model has to predict whether the answer score is positive or not.
 Applying this filter results into 587993 (0.66%) positive, 300366 (0.33%) nonpositive samples